-If you stay in hospital overnight, you will be reviewed by your consultant the morning following your surgery, and if he is happy with your progress, you will be discharged home.
+If you stay in hospital overnight, you will be reviewed by your consultant or Fellow surgeon the morning following your surgery, and if they are happy with your progress, you will be discharged home.

-When you are ready to be discharged home, you will be provided with pre-labelled discharge medication which may include, pain killers, anti-inflammatories, anti-coagulants (blood thinners), or anti-biotics.
+You will be provided with pre-labelled discharge medication which may include pain killers, antiinflammatories, anti-coagulants (blood thinners), or antibiotics.
 Nursing staff will provide you with information on how and when to take your discharge medications.
-You will also be provided with post-surgery information in regards your wound/s.